 Once you have a solid confidence in your knowledge of piano notes, you can move on to somewhat more glamorous activities!
 Your next steps depend on your long-term goals.

-However, if you don’t care about sight reading, things become much easier.
+If you don’t care about sight reading, things become much easier.
 The more natural fit for you will be chord-based playing.
 That means learning how to read chord notation (super simple) and play chords based on what you see for each song.
 Fortunately, you don’t have to memorize chords in the same way that you did for notes!
 All you’ll need to know are the chord formulas that help you know which keys to press for each chord.
 Then you can learn how to improvise and spice things up.

 Forewarned is forearmed, so you really have no excuse to skip this important step.
 I promise, when you feel comfortable finding your way around the keyboard, everything will come to you easier!
 It’s worth your time, especially if you want to learn to play piano by ear.
 So I hope you give this a shot!

-All you have to do is sign up for my free 5-day workbook.
+All you need to do is sign up for my free 5-day workbook.
 I’ll email you a link to download this tried and tested resource on how to learn piano online.
 Then you can get to work on this all-important task of learning your piano’s notes!